zqpxe/X-CitizenFX-Token-Extractor/README.md

 ## Description

 This script allows you to retrieve your FiveM `X-CitizenFX-Token` automatically.
-It saves the token to a file for easy use, without displaying it in the console.
+It saves the token to a file, without displaying it in the console.

 ## Installation